General DNS issues

 Verify that the domain or subdomain was correctly spelled in the request URL.

-Ensure that you have the necessary DNS records in the DNS app of your Cloudflare dashboard.
-This includes having the following records:
+Ensure that you have the necessary DNS records for the domain or subdomain that is presenting the error.

 DNS resolution failures occur if DNSSEC is not disabled at your domain provider before you add the domain to Cloudflare.

-If you manage DNS records via the DNS app in Cloudflare's Dashboard and your domain stops pointing to Cloudflare's nameservers, DNS resolution will stop functioning.
+If you manage DNS records via the Cloudflare dashboard and your domain stops pointing to Cloudflare's nameservers, DNS resolution will stop functioning.

 This can occur if your domain registrar switches the nameservers for your domain to point to their default nameservers.
 To confirm if this is the problem, check whether your domain uses Cloudflare's nameservers.